wrestlehacks64/hostiletakeover/progress/01-GENERAL-RosterPlanning.md

-# Log 01 - Roster Planning
+# Log 01 - General / Planning

 Today I defined the project scope, focusing on the WCW/nWo era from 1996 to 1998.